Skip to main content

 Speed Options

-Internet speeds in Monroe range from 25 Mbps to 1.0 Gbps.
-The fastest available plan is Spectrum's 1.0 Gbps fixed service at $85/month.
-The fastest upload speed available is 1.0 Gbps from Spectrum, supporting video conferencing, cloud backups, and content creation without bottlenecks.
-With 1.0 Gbps service, households can support 41+ simultaneous 4K streams, lag-free competitive gaming, and large file transfers without congestion.
+Internet speeds in Monroe range from 12 Mbps to 2.3 Gbps.
+The fastest available plan is Verizon Fios's 2.3 Gbps fiber service at $119.99/month.
+Fiber connections deliver symmetrical upload and download speeds — a significant advantage over cable, where upload speeds are typically capped at 10-35 Mbps regardless of download tier.
+For households with remote workers or content creators, fiber's upload performance is a meaningful differentiator.
+With 2.3 Gbps service, households can support 92+ simultaneous 4K streams, lag-free competitive gaming, and large file transfers without congestion.
 For most households, 307 Mbps plans from Verizon Fios offer the best balance of speed and cost for everyday use.
 Note that some plans in Monroe include data caps — households that stream heavily should verify whether their chosen plan includes unlimited data or charges overage fees.

 Our Recommendation

-For most Monroe residents, we recommend starting with fiber internet if available at your address — Windstream's 1 Gbps plan at $44.99/month offers the best combination of speed and value.
-Budget-conscious households should consider Windstream at $44.99/month as the most affordable option.
-For remote workers who rely on video conferencing and cloud file sharing, Spectrum's fiber plan provides symmetrical 1.0 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
-Gamers should consider Spectrum's 1.0 Gbps plan — the fastest download speeds help with large game downloads and updates.
+For most Monroe residents, we recommend Windstream's 1 Gbps plan at $44.99/month for the best speed-per-dollar value.
+For budget-conscious households, Spectrum's 100 Mbps plan at $30/month delivers essential connectivity at a low monthly cost.
+For remote workers who rely on video conferencing and cloud file sharing, Verizon Fios's fiber plan provides symmetrical 2.0 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
+Gamers should consider Verizon Fios's 2.3 Gbps fiber plan — fiber provides the lowest latency (typically 5-15 ms) for competitive online gaming.
 For households of 4+ people with multiple connected devices, Windstream's 1 Gbps plan at $44.99/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Heavy streaming households should choose Windstream's unlimited data plan to avoid overage charges — especially important for families streaming 4K content across multiple TVs.
 Always verify availability at your exact address, as coverage can vary block by block in Monroe.

 Local Infrastructure